adamsilver/fdpb/03-book-a-flight.md

 To provide a comparable experience (principle 1), we can use a live region as laid out in chapter 2, “Checkout”.
 It will be populated with “13 results available” which lets users decide to keep typing (to narrow the results further) or to move to the menu to select a suggestion.
 The `visually-hidden` class is necessary because the live region is only valuable to screen reader users in this case.

-#### Typing In The Text Box
+#### Typing Into The Text Box

-With the mark-up ready, we can use JavaScript to handle the interactions that take place when the text box is focused.
-Here's the event listener that runs when the user presses a key.
+Users are able to type into a text box using their keyboard.
+We can use JavaScript to listen to the `keyup` event and handle various key presses.

 ```JS
 Autocomplete.prototype.createTextBox = function() {